Chapter 45:

 "I think so.
 Where could he have gone?"

-"Sooner or later, he'll show up, but as a precaution, you should put up posters around the city and keep searching."
+"He'll turn up sooner or later, but as a precaution, you should put up posters around town and keep looking."

 "Alright, you're right.
 Thank you."

-Neo noticed that the teacher seemed calmer with this advice and was about to continue his way, but he decided to say one more thing to ensure everything would be okay, even though he didn't know why he wanted to do it.
+Neo noticed that the teacher seemed calmer with this advice and was about to continue on his way, but he decided to say one more thing to make sure everything would be okay, even though he didn't know why he wanted to do it.

 Before the teacher could say anything, Neo entered the school.

 The school was completely empty.
 Usually, there were people arriving or at least some movement, but he couldn't see anyone wherever he looked.
 Finally, someone appeared in the distance.
-It was Karine, walking the hallways, making sure everything was in place.
-When she saw Neo, she was surprised and couldn't resist going to talk to him.
+It was Karine, walking through the corridors, making sure everything was in place.
+When she saw Neo, she was surprised and couldn't resist approaching him.

-That hug was so familiar, reminiscent of the first time he appeared at school.
+The hug was so familiar, reminiscent of the first time he showed up at school.

 "I was really worried about you.
 How are you?"
 Karine stepped back to face him and look into his eyes.
-Before her, she saw someone who she knew was suffering, suffering for various reasons, some of which she might understand and others not so much.
-But no matter how much she wanted to help him, only he could overcome those obstacles, so all she could do was to encourage him.
+Before her, she saw someone she knew was suffering, suffering for various reasons, some of which she might understand, others not so much.
+But no matter how much she wanted to help him, only he could overcome these obstacles, so all she could do was encourage him.

 "I'll be fine," Neo said somewhat distantly.

 "That's a start."
-She smiled as she tousled his hair.
+She smiled as she ruffled his hair.
 "You know you can talk to me or Erick.
 Try to surround yourself with things that make you feel good, that usually helps."

 And another hug.
-She left, leaving Neo in that empty corridor.
+She left, leaving Neo in the empty hallway.

-Neo went into the classroom, rested his head on the desk, and began to think about everything that had happened recently, the small memories he recalled, and how they hurt him.
-His spirits were completely crushed.
+Neo went into the classroom, put his head on the desk and began to think about everything that had happened recently, the little memories he remembered and how they hurt him.
+His spirit was completely crushed.

 "Well, what a surprise," Len said, interrupting his thoughts.
-"Did you fall out of bed to have to wake up so early?"
+"Did you fall out of bed to wake up so early?"

 "You're the one who sleeps too much," he retorted.

-"It wasn't me who slept for so long these days," Len said, teasing him.
+"It wasn't me who slept so long these days," Len said, teasing him.

 "You're right."
-Neo turned his face to the window with a sad expression.
+Neo turned to the window with a sad expression on his face.

 "What's wrong?
 Did something happen?"
-Len asked, his tone completely changed.
+Len asked, his tone changing completely.

 "I don't know, I feel so weak."